I thought a little about me blog was in order and have collected some questions from some of you, intrepid readers. Enjoy!

 It was a whim honestly.
 I was bored and wrote a chapter.
 I enjoyed the process and continued.
 Writing feels like a good creative outlet for me.
 I don't need much to do it, just my laptop or a pen and paper and my brain.
 Maybe a cup of tea as well.

-6. Why would you choose to put yourself through this torture/are you a masochist?
+6. Why would you choose to put yourself through this torture and are you a masochist?
 Maybe I'm crazy but I actually enjoy writing.
 I do hate correcting my spelling, I'm an atrocious speller and sometimes the spelling feature on my computer can't figure out what I'm trying to write.
 But on some level I think all artistic people are a tiny bit masochistic at least.

 7. Describe your perfect sandwich.

 Sourdough bread, cheddar and feta cheese, avocado, leafy greens, dill pickles, mustard, teriyaki tofu.

 8. How did you keep going when you didn't feel like it?

 Timers.
 I like to set timers when I'm not in the mood to write, it helps me focus.
 And having a good playlist to listen to while writing.

 9. Did you combat impostor syndrome & if yes, how?